Specific Coping Strategies with Cancer

 - Livneh, Hanoch; Psychosocial Adaptation to Cancer: The Role of Coping Strategies; Journal of Rehabilitation; April-June 2000; Vol. 66, Issue 2

 - National Cancer Institute.
 (2014).
 Coping with Advanced Cancer.
 U.S. Department of Health and Human Services.
 The article above contains foundational information.
 Articles below contain optional updates.

 regarding specific strategies for coping with cancer.
 Write three

 case study examples regarding how you might use the content of this section in

 Online Continuing Education

 19 What is the major difference between engagement and disengagement coping strategies?
-Record the letter of the correct answer the CEU Test.
+Record the letter of the correct answer the CE Test.